blairnangle/hex-pizza/README.md

 - Clients can create a new type of pizza with a name and price per square inch
 - Clients can get a pizza type by its id
-- Clients can process an pizzaOrder by providing `pizzaId` and `diameterInInches`
+- Clients can process a pizzaOrder by providing `pizzaId` and `diameterInInches`

 ## Tech